 The Solar RNR has special grooves on the outsole that contribute to the shoe’s flexibility.
 They allow the outsole to bend in a natural motion

 so that you won’t be inconvenienced by stiffness while you run.

 The stability in the Solar RNR is average.
 The biggest highlight is the molded TPU surrounding the heel.
 This feature ensures the runner that the back of his or her foot will stay in place no matter how relaxed or rough your run is.
 Adidas also added the FitFrame feature in the heel.
 The TPU material serves the same purpose in the heel that it does within the midsole.
 It will absorb the impact that travels throughout the heel area, keeping the area free from any discomfort.

-10.5 millimeters is the drop measurement for both the men's and women's versions
+10.5 millimeters is the drop measurement for both the men's and women's versions of this running shoe

 • Boost midsole provides superior energy